sparkle-project/sparkle-project.github.io/documentation/sparkle-cli/index.md

     Otherwise, this value may be set and inferred automatically.
  --interactive
-    Allows prompting the user for an authorization dialog prompt if the installer needs elevated privileges, or allows performing an interactive installer package.
+    Allows prompting the user for an authorization dialog prompt if the installer needs elevated privileges.
     Without passing this, an exit status of 3 is returned if an update requires user interaction.
 An exit status of 5 is returned if the user cancels the authorization prompt.
  --grant-automatic-checks
     If update permission is requested, this enables automatic update checks.